- Posts: 2236

 R - To tell you that you are due a large sum of money as an award from something to do with scam victims or to award you money that was supposedly confiscated from fraudsters.

-Any emails that threaten you (in an attempt to extort or blackmail you) by saying that your computer has been hacked and infected with malware and that you must pay a sum of money within a short period of time (or that your personal information or other personal content will be exposed publicly or that you will be arrested by a law enforcement agency) are just random/bulk scam emails containing fictitious lies and you should not panic or worry if you receive such a fraudulent claim.
+Any emails that threaten you (in an attempt to extort or blackmail you) by saying that your computer has been hacked and infected with malware, or that they will expose some embarrassing videos of you, and that you must pay a sum of money within a short period of time (or that your personal information or other personal content will be exposed publicly or that you will be arrested by a law enforcement agency) are just random/bulk scam emails containing fictitious lies and you should not panic or worry if you receive such a fraudulent claim.
 These emails are known as “ScareWare” and you should just delete these terrible emails (without ever replying) and simply ignore them.
-There is nothing at all to worry about with these type of emails.
+There is nothing at all to worry about with this type of email.

 Below are some other useful ways to quickly detect if a suspicious email that you just received is in fact a fraudulent attack.
 So, if the email you received contains any of the following characteristics, then it is also definitely a scam: